 Before joining Audley Iain worked as a lawyer in the City of London.
-Having previously considered a career in travel he decided it was time to focus on his passions for travel and wildlife and now specialises in two of his favourite countries: Namibia and Zimbabwe.
+Having previously considered a career in travel he decided it was time to focus on his passions for travel and wildlife and now specialises in three of his favourite countries: Namibia, Botswana and Zimbabwe. .

 Speak to Iain

 Start planning your trip to Africa with Iain by calling

 I had seen rhino from vehicles elsewhere in Africa and read about tracking rhino on foot in Damaraland prior to visiting.

 Nothing prepared me though for the emotion I felt as we approached a female black rhino and her calf on foot.
 Ironically it was actually not seeing them (initially) that is so memorable.
 Both rhinos were hidden by the dense Mopani trees as we approached and before I could lay eyes on them the mother caught our scent and was spooked.
 So my first experience was the noise of her loud grumbles, the rumbling of rocks under their feet and the anticipation from the rustle of the trees as she began to move – were the rustling trees those between us and them?
 Or were they heading in a different direction?

 It all happened so fast.
 Thankfully it was the latter as they put some distance between us and them.
 We did eventually catch up to them and this time, standing a little further away than before, I was able to see them; incredible animals and one of the rarest on the planet.